 Take a look at our St Kitts and Nevis Citizenship Ultimate Guide by local experts

-English is the official language here and the cost of living in St Lucia is more affordable than in the US and the UK, making it one of the best Caribbean islands to retire to from the UK and the US in many expats’ eyes.
-Additionally, the Caribbean paradise is full of entertainment opportunities, such as surfing, snorkeling, and hiking, has a selection of fine dining options and beach bars, and offers the option to obtain citizenship through the St Lucia Citizenship by Investment Program for a minimum economic investment of $100,000.
+English is the official language and widely spoken and the cost of living in St Lucia is more affordable than in the US and the UK, making it one of the best Caribbean destinations to retire to from the UK and the US in many expats’ eyes.
+Additionally, the Caribbean paradise is full of outdoor activities, such as surfing, snorkeling, and hiking, has a selection of fine dining options and beach bars, and offers the option to obtain citizenship through the St Lucia Citizenship by Investment Program for a minimum economic investment of $240,000.

 Take a look at our St Lucia Citizenship Ultimate Guide by local experts